-Bernice received a B.A. in Communications with a minor in Business Administration from California State University Fullerton.
-She earned her Juris Doctor from Northeastern University School of Law in Boston.
+Bernice earned her Juris Doctor from Northeastern University School of Law in Boston, and a B.A. in Communications with a minor in Business Administration from California State University Fullerton.
 While in law school, she was a teaching and research assistant, and held internships with the Massachusetts Commission Against Discrimination, the U.S. District Court for the District of Massachusetts under Judge William G. Young, National Public Radio’s Office of the General Counsel, and a Boston law firm.
 Before entering private practice, she also clerked for Chief Judge Paul G. Hyman of West Palm Beach serving the U.S. Bankruptcy Court for the Southern District of Florida.